-The new Macallan Distillery is set into the landscape of the estate that has been responsible for creating the single malt whisky since 1824.
+The Macallan Distillery is set into the landscape of the estate that has been responsible for creating the single malt whisky since 1824.
 The Macallan is already established as one of the most famous whisky makers in the world and wanted a new centre that could reveal the production processes and welcome visitors while remaining sensitive to the beautiful surrounding countryside.

-The new building provides a facility capable of increased production and also allows for easy expansion in years to come.
+The building provides a facility capable of increased production and also allows for easy expansion in years to come.
 Internally, a series of production cells are arranged in a linear format with an open-plan layout revealing all stages of the process at once.
 These cells are reflected above the building in the form of a gently undulating roof, formed by a timber gridshell.
 Grass-covered peaks rise and fall from The Macallan estate grounds, signalling to approaching visitors the activities housed beneath.
 Set into the naturally sloping contours of the site, the design makes direct references to ancient Scottish earthworks.

 Easter Elchies House – an original 18th century Highland manor house – remains the primary focus of the estate with the main access to the new visitor centre located near this building.
 The estate is as important to The Macallan as the buildings that make up the distillery and so a subtle manipulation of the terrain is used to reveal the built form and control views without appearing forced or overtly grand.
 The great 18th century garden designers knew the importance of flow and movement in a large landscape; that parks should be experienced on a meandering journey.
-The new distillery project celebrates the whisky-making process as well as the landscape that has inspired it.
+The distillery project celebrates the whisky-making process as well as the landscape that has inspired it.

-The new distillery for The Macallan is located alongside their existing facility within the extensive 390-acre (158-hectare) estate of Easter Elchies House.
+The distillery for The Macallan is located alongside their existing facility within the extensive 390-acre (158-hectare) estate of Easter Elchies House.

 Built in 1700, the House is a fine example of a Highland manor house and its estate was originally designed by Victorian landscape designer Thomas White Snr., the plans for which were prepared in 1789.
 The site for the new distillery is in a designated ‘Area of Grand Landscape Value’ amid farmland used for growing barley.